What is the difference between sociology and social sciences?

 The scientific term paper ("freie wissenschaftliche Hausarbeit") is the final thesis of the BA minor in sociology.

-The scientific term paper should tie in with the content of one of the seminars "Applied Sociology" and is written in addition to the term papers to be written there anyway.
+The scientific term paper is the final thesis of the BA minor in sociology.
+It is usually written in the 5th semester and should be linked to the content of one of the seminars in module BN5 or modules B5.1/B5.2 and is written in addition to the papers that have to be written there anyway.

 Select an examiner (authorised examiner) and discuss the topic and the question (exposé!).
 The deadline is four weeks, the amount of work is 40,000-45,000 characters (including spaces).
 The scientific term paper is registered with the examiner.

 1) Credits and examinations during your studies can only be acquired in courses for which you have registered at the beginning of the semester.